Lavender: History and How To Grow It

 A cultivator.

-Score the outside of the root ball, 1/4″ deep, with a rock or a knife, a few times top to bottom.
+Score the outside of the root ball 1/4″ deep with a rock or a knife, a few times top to bottom.
 This slightly injures the pericycle, a layer of cells inside the root.
 That will stimulate the plant to quickly send out new roots.
 Use a cultivator or a fork to loosen some of the outer roots if the plant is tightly potbound.

 Now, set the plant into the hole.
 Firm the soil against the roots, but don’t use your full weight.
 Eliminate air pockets.
 If new soil was piled on top of the root ball, remove it or replant the lavender higher in the soil.
-When the plant is settled in, you should be able to see the original surface of the root ball.
+When the plant is settled in, you should be able to see the surface of the root ball.

 Air Circulation